 Pat started singing as a chorister at Hereford Cathedral and was later a Choral Scholar in the Choir of King’s College.
 He enjoys editing and typesetting early music, with his editions used by performers including Carolyn Sampson, His Majesty’s Sackbutts and Cornetts and Ex Cathedra.
 To relax, Patrick enjoys performing magic tricks, drinking real ale, and attempting to ascend climbing walls – though not usually in that order.
 Pat is now a member of The King’s Singers.

 Jonny started out as a chorister at Winchester Cathedral and was a founding member of The Gesualdo Six.
-He later read music at Trinity College, Cambridge, where he was a choral scholar under Stephen Layton, and is now a member of VOCES8.
+He later read music at Trinity College, Cambridge, where he was a choral scholar under Stephen Layton, and was a member of VOCES8 for seven and a half years.